 What is norethisterone?

 Norethisterone is a synthetic version of progesterone, a hormone involved in regulating the menstrual cycle in women.
+Norethisterone can be used as a period delay tablet.
 It can also be used to treat certain medical conditions such as endometriosis, heavy periods or painful periods.
 Utovlan is a branded version of norethisterone.

 How does norethisterone work to delay periods?

 Progesterone levels fluctuate throughout the course of the month.
-Towards the end of the cycle, progesterone levels drop, causing the lining of the womb to break down and it is expelled via bleeding, known as a period.
+Towards the end of the cycle, progesterone levels drop, causing the lining of the womb to break down and it is expelled via bleeding.
+This is known as a period.
 Norethisterone works to keep levels of progesterone elevated, so that the lining of the womb is not broken down.
 This stops bleeding.

 How do I take period delay tablets?